metabrainz/picard-docs/variables/variables_basic.rst

 **_multiartist**

-    0 if tracks on the album all have the same primary artist, 1 otherwise. (*since Picard 1.3*)
+    Set to 1 if not all of the tracks on the album have the same primary artist, otherwise empty. (*since Picard 1.3*)

 **_musicbrainz_discids**